Benazir Bhutto: Early life and education

-University studies: 1969–1977
+University studies

 From 1969 to 1973, Bhutto studied for an undergraduate degree at Radcliffe College, Harvard University.
 She started when she was sixteen, which was younger than normal, but Zulfikar had pulled strings to allow her premature admittance.
 Zulfikar asked his friend John Kenneth Galbraith, an economics professor at Harvard who had formerly been a U.S. ambassador to India, to be her local guardian.
 Through him, Bhutto met his son Peter Galbraith, who became a lifelong friend.
 Murtaza joined Bhutto at Harvard a year later.
 Bhutto found it difficult adjusting to life in the United States.
 A fellow student said she "cried most of her first semester", although Bhutto later called her time at Harvard "four of the happiest years of my life".
 She became a campus tour guide with the Crimson Key Society and the social secretary of her dormitory, Eliot House.
 She involved herself in campaigns against American involvement in the Vietnam War, joining a Moratorium Day protest on Boston Common.
 She encountered activists involved in second wave feminism although was sceptical of some of the views expressed within the movement.
 At Harvard, Bhutto majored in comparative government and graduated cum laude with a Bachelor of Arts in 1973.

 In 1971, while she was at Harvard, Zulfikar invited her to join him in New York City, where he was involved in a United Nations Security Council meeting on that year's Indo-Pakistani War.
 In December 1971, Zulfikar assumed the presidency of Pakistan, the first democratically elected leader after 13 years of military rule.
 In 1972, Benazir accompanied her father to the India-Pakistan Summit in Simla as a replacement for her mother, who was ill.
-There, she was introduced to the Indian Prime Minister Indira Gandhi.
+There, she was introduced to the Indian prime minister Indira Gandhi.
 While in Simla, she attracted much attention from both local and national Indian press, the first time she received such notice.
-She attributed this to the fact that—in her words—she "symbolized a new generation.
+She attributed this to the fact that—in her words—she "symbolised a new generation.
 I had never been an Indian.
 I had been born in independent Pakistan.
 I was free of the complexes and prejudices which had torn Indians and Pakistanis apart in the bloody trauma of partition."
-In 1974, she was flown to Lahore to accompany her father at the Organisation of Islamic Cooperation's summit.
+In 1974, she flew to Lahore to accompany her father at the Organisation of Islamic Cooperation's summit.
 Here, she met a number of the assembled senior Muslim world leaders, who included Libya's Muammar Gaddafi, Egypt's Anwar Sadat, Syria's Hafez al-Assad, Saudi Arabia's Faisal, and Jordan's Hussein.